Equitable Solar in Underserved Communities: Solar Energy Innovation Network Round 3

 Location: Portland, Gresham, Beaverton, Hillsboro, and Tigard, Oregon

-The team aims to address solar deployment barriers and disproportionately low solar awareness in Black, Indigenous, and people of color (BIPOC) communities of Portland, Gresham, Beaverton, Hillsboro, and Tigard, Oregon.
-The team will work to identify pathways for installing solar on BIPOC homes through innovative incentives for solar-related energy retrofits and home upgrades.
-The team will also build a network of BIPOC "Solar Ambassadors" to educate and build capacity in their respective communities.
+The team addressed solar deployment barriers and disproportionately low solar awareness in Black, Indigenous, and people of color (BIPOC) communities of Portland, Gresham, Beaverton, Hillsboro, and Tigard, Oregon.
+The team worked to identify pathways for installing solar on BIPOC homes through innovative incentives for solar-related energy retrofits and home upgrades.
+The team also built a network of BIPOC "Solar Ambassadors" to educate and build capacity in their respective communities.

 Multistakeholder Team Members: Adelante Mujeres, African American Alliance for Homeownership, Community Energy Project, Portland Community Reinvestment Initiative, Solar Oregon, Unite Oregon (Clackamas Chapter), and Verde